rtcharity/resources.eahub.org/content/evaluation_and_strategy/why-develop-national-level-effective-altruism-organizations.md

 ---
-title: Why Develop National-level Effective Altruism Organizations?
+title: Why Develop National-Level Effective Altruism Organizations?
 date: 2018-11-22T19:55:20.951Z
 description: >-
   This is the first part of a two-part document on why and how to develop